Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Cicero (106-43 BC) presents in De Natura Deorum (The Nature of the Gods) a complete new set of relations.
 His accounts have not been added to the Greek Mythology Link, partly because they differ substantially from other versions of the myths, and mainly because they are not presented as true ones, claim to truth being a feature of the myths.
 Instead Cicero's versions are an instrument of refutation of the Greek traditional fables in general, as are, and with the same purpose, those that can be found, for example, in the work of Clement of Alexandria (ca. AD 150-211).

-Eventual connections with mythological names used in this site have been pointed out in the Index (below) attached to this table.
+Eventual connections with mythological names used in this site have been pointed out in the Index below the chart.

 Index